Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Discussion and Summary

 In summary, we have discussed orbital diamagnetism in correlated Dirac electrons with use of iDMRG for the $t$-$V$ lattice model which exhibits the CDW quantum phase transition.
-The orbital diamagnetism is robust to the weak short-range interaction $V$, while it is suppressed for a strong $V$.
-This would be qualitatively reasonable since a Dirac semimetal is stable to a short-range interaction, but the quantitative robustness of the numerical results may be a consequence of non-trivial canclellation between enhanced Fermi velocity and mass generation by magnetic catalysis.
-The ground state energy density exhibits a universal scaling behavior near the QCP, and as a result, orbital diamagnetism also shows scaling behaviors characteristic of the chiral Ising universality class.
-The analogy between the quantum critical diamagnetism and critical Casimir effect was discussed, and a possible magnetovolume and magnetothermal effects were proposed in a quantum critical Dirac electron system.
+The orbital diamagnetism is robust to the short-range interaction $V$ in the Dirac semimetal regime, while it is suppressed for a strong $V$ in the CDW regime.
+The robustness of the diamagnetism to the interaction is understood as a consequence of non-trivial competition between the enhanced Fermi velocity and mass generation by the magnetic catalysis.
+Furthermore, it is concluded that the robust orbital diamagnetism is a universal property of Dirac systems in the chiral Ising universality class based on the scaling analysis in terms of magnetic length.
+The analogy between the quantum critical diamagnetism and critical Casimir effect was discussed.
+To our best knowledge, this is a first unbiased numerical calculation of the orbital diamagnetism in strongly interacting electrons other than one-dimensional systems ~\cite{Orignac2001,Carr2006,Roux2007,Greschner2015,Buser2021}, and it could provide a basis for further theoretical developments in this field.